cuplv/verivita/tests/category.md

     * Kistapleln
     * ContractionTimer
     * domoticz

+3. Those two may be similar to the above one
+   * watchlaterDistill
+   * watchlaterDistill2

-3. Content view not yet created
+4. Content view not yet created
     * Silence

+5. Zom
+    * stop when it is not recording(AudioRecorder)

+6. android-betterpicker
+    *